...eye solution

 I slept like a baby from the office to the house and I don’t recall how I made it from the car.
 After about four hours of lying peacefully in a “lovely repose with hands crossed over the chest” (and obviously looking more at ease than the husband thought I deserved), I was forcibly awakened.

-I remember now why I don’t have drugs during childbirth.
+I remember now why I don’t do drugs during childbirth.
 It’s because of my big mouth.
 I have no discretion under the influence.
 The husband said that just as I was leaving, I announced to all-and-sundry that the reason the husband didn’t have this kind of reaction to medication was “due to his extensive history with drugs.”

 Reality Bite: Please shoot me!
 Or just shoot me up again, so I don’t remember.